11 Interesting Animals in Switzerland – You Might Not Know About

 Brown Bear (Ursus arctos)

 Brown bears are one of the most interesting animals in Switzerland.
-They are omnivores found in a variety of countries across Europe, Asia, and North America.
+They are omnivores animals are found in Europe, Asia, and North America.
 In Europe, they roam the forests and mountains of countries like Austria, Bulgaria, Finland, France, Italy, Poland, Romania, Slovakia, Slovenia, Spain, and Sweden.

 Their natural habitat ranges from dense alpine forests and tundra to subalpine meadows and wetlands.